Chemical industry in Germany

 The chemical industry in Germany is one of the most well-established in the world, and a world leader; a quarter of the chemicals made in the EU, are made in Germany.

 Currently the German industry, turning over 160 billion euros is the European leader, and the third-biggest in the world.
 It is Germany's third-largest industry, after Germany's much-renowned automotive industry, and its mechanical engineering industry.
 The largest German chemical company is BASF, turning over 59 billion euros in 2020, with around 110,000 workers.

 History

 Before World War II, the German chemical industry was the European leader.

+Synthetic fuel

+The German oil industry after World War I depended mostly on synthetic oil made at the Leuna works, led by Carl Bosch and Fritz ter Meer.

+By 1944, Germany was making 4m tonnes of synthetic fuel per year.

+Post war

 After World War II, the industry was not making any amount of organic chemicals, but by the mid-1950s, the West German industry was making around a third of the output of organic chemicals as the UK.